thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 # Developing ideas for contributions

 If you would like to contribute to wolkenkit, you may already have a specific idea – or none at all.
-Just like there are no stupid questions we strongly believe that every contribution is important, from code to documentation, from asking questions to providing answers.
+Just like there are no stupid questions there are also no worthless contributions.
+We strongly believe that every contribution is important, from code to documentation, from asking questions to providing answers.

 In the following we describe different aspects how you can contribute to wolkenkit.
-Before starting to work on an issue, please read [submitting a contribution](../submitting-a-contribution/).
+Before you start working on an issue, please read [submitting a contribution](../submitting-a-contribution/).

 :::hint-warning
-> **Not sure how to start?**
+> **Unsure what to contribute?**
 >
-> Maybe you would like to contribute to wolkenkit, but are not sure how or where to start.
-[We are always there to help](../../understanding-wolkenkit/getting-help/), so feel free to contact us.
+> Maybe you would like to contribute something to wolkenkit, but are unsure about your idea, or maybe you don't know where to start.
+Actually, we are always there to help, so feel free to [contact us](../../understanding-wolkenkit/getting-help/).
 :::

 ## Contributing code